Premier Automotive Group: Lincoln

 Ford's luxury car division, Lincoln, was part of the Premier Auto Group in the late 1990s, but was pulled out in 2002 as part of Ford's marketing strategy to separate its "import" marques from its domestic ones.
 During the creation of PAG, Lincoln's line-up received a complete overhaul, beginning with the 1998 redesign of the Lincoln Town Car.
 The same year also saw the introduction of the Lincoln Navigator SUV and in 2000 the Lincoln LS, which shared its engines and platform with the Jaguar S-Type, was introduced.
 All three cars were designed in Irvine, California and were, according to many critics, heavily influenced by Jaguar design themes.
 In both years 1998 and 2000 Lincoln was the best-selling luxury car brand in the US.
-After Cadillac surged back into the market in 2002, however, Ford pulled Lincoln out of the PAG in what is according to Jerry Flint of Forbes magazine an "impossible to make sense out of... strategy."
+After Cadillac surged in the market in 2002, however, Ford pulled Lincoln out of the PAG in what is according to Jerry Flint of Forbes magazine a strategy beyond comprehension.

 Jaguar

 Ford made an offer for Jaguar stock in 1989.
 It was placed in Premier Automotive Group when it was formed.
-After acquiring Land Rover, Ford market Jaguar and Land Rover together and sold them off together in 2008.
+After acquiring Land Rover, Ford marketed Jaguar and Land Rover together and sold them off in 2008.